top of page

 We enjoyed the afternoon with lovely company, food, and wine in a relaxed and gorgeous atmosphere.

-Our next adventure was to explore Lima and experience the city, so we were on an early shuttle to the municipal again to Uber into the historic centre.
+Our next adventure was to explore Lima and experience the city, so we were on an early shuttle to the municipal area again to Uber into the historic centre.

-Our restaurant 'Huaca Pucllana' was recommended by our friends from the day prior, as it overlooked the pre-incan stepped pyramid ruins and provided a great backdrop of the Peru landscape, serving local Peruvian food.
+Our restaurant, Huaca Pucllana, was recommended by our friends from the day before.
+It overlooked the pre-Incan stepped pyramid ruins and provided an excellent backdrop for the Peruvian landscape.
+It serves local Peruvian food.

 A wonderful afternoon in a majestic setting was to be farewelled with our final favourite cocktail, another Pisco sour, to end our short stay in Peru.
 Pisco Sours Better in Peru!